dalibo/pitrery/install.md

 The purpose of pitrery is to manage the archiving of WAL segments and automate the base backup along with restoring the files and preparing the recovery to a date and time.
-Those two job are independent in the design of pitrery.
+Those two jobs are independent in the design of pitrery.
 This means that you can decide not to use the archiving script to put WAL files in a safe place, which can be interesting if you already have WAL based replication set up and you do not want to replace you archiving script with the one provided by pitrery.

 The `archive_xlog` script takes care of WAL archiving.
-It can use a configuration file to find where to archive WAL files.
-As of version 1.3, `archive_xlog` no longer try to archive to many places.
-Instead, the user has to integrate it in a already existing archiving script or simply modify the `archive_command` parameter of `postgresql.conf` to make it archive the WAL files.  `archive_xlog` can copy and compress WAL files locally or to another server reachable using SSH.
+If you need to archive WAL to many places, you can integrate it with an already existing archiving script or simply modify the `archive_command` parameter of `postgresql.conf`.  `archive_xlog` can copy and compress WAL files locally or to another server reachable using SSH.
 A configuration file can be used to reduce the size of the command line defined in the configuration file of PostgreSQL.

-As of version 1.4, options of `archive_xlog.conf` have been merged to the configuration file of pitrery.

-The management of base backups is divided in four parts, each one using a standalone script to perform an action: `backup`, `restore`, `purge` and `list`.
+The management of base backups is divided in four main parts, each one using a standalone script to perform an action: `backup`, `restore`, `purge` and `list`.
 These action can then be called by `pitrery`, a wrapper around those scripts that uses a configuration file to define the backup options.
 The purpose of `pitrery` and its configuration file is reduce and simplify the commands needed to perform a particular action.
 If it is well configured, then restore is possible from a simple command with a few switchs, because the pressure on the person running it can be high at a time when end-users cannot access the database.
+On the other side, adding command line switches at run time will easily modify the behaviour of the action to avoid modifying the configuration all the time.
+To more actions are available to ease the administration : `check` can be used to ensure the configuration file is correct and PostgreSQL properly configured and `configure` can be used to easily create a configuration file from the command line.

 The storage place can be a remote server or the local machine.
 If is a remote server, it must accessible using SSH in batch mode (One needs